digital-sound-antiques/vgm-conv/README.md

                                      'tone': tone will be output. noise will be silent.
                                      'noise': noise will be output. tone will be silent.
                                      'mix': both tone and noise will be output (default).
+  -D periodicNoisePitchShift=n           The pitch shift amount of the periodic noise conversion. pow(2, -n) will be multiplied to the noise frequency.
+The default value is 4.
+  -D channelAttenuationMap=n1,n2,n3,n4   Volume attenuation mapping for SN76489 channels. n1, n2, ... n4 correspond to SN76489's ch1, ch2, ... ch4 respectively.
+The default value is 0,0,0,0.
-  -D noiseVolume=n                   Specify the volume offset to the white noise.
+  -D whiteNoiseAttenuation=n             Additional volume attenuation for the white noise.
+This value will be added to the n4 specified on volumeAttenuationMap.
 The default value is 0.
-  -D periodicNoiseAssignment=value   Specify the target to which SN76489's periodic noise will be converted.
-The value must be one of 'tone', 'noise', 'mix' or 'none'.
-The default value is 'tone'.
-                                     If 'none' is specified, the periodic noise will be muted.
-  -D periodicNoisePitchShift=n       Specify the pitch shift amount of the periodic noise conversion. pow(2, -n) will be multiplied to the frequency.
-The
+  -D periodicNoiseAttenuation=n          Additional volume attenuation for periodic noise.
+This value will be added to the n4 specified on volumeAttenuationMap.
-                                     default value is 4.
-  -D periodicNoiseVolume=n           Specify the volume offset to the periodic noise.
 The default value is 0.
+  -D noisePitchMap=n1,n2,n3              The noise frequency of AY8910. n1, n2 and n3 correspond to SN76489's noise frequency 0, 1 and 2 respectively.
+The default value is 7,15,31.

 EXAMPLES

   YM2612 to YM2413                                    $ vgm-conv -f ym2612 -t ym2413 input.vgm